privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 ### Backups

-You should store an encrypted exported backup of your passwords or your password database itself on multiple storage devices.
-This can be useful if something happens to your primary device or the service you are using.
+You should store an encrypted backup of your passwords on multiple storage devices or a cloud storage provider.
+This can help you access your passwords if something happens to your primary device or the service you are using.